-I left my beloved 6-month travel backpack Osprey Farpoint 80 back at the hotel, and only bring my tiny day pack for this trek.
+I left my beloved 6-month travel backpack, Osprey Farpoint 80, back at the hotel and only brought my tiny day pack for this trek.

 The reason for that is that on a jungle trek like this, we are super spoiled and have a crew bringing all the supplies we need to each camp every night!

-The group I am hiking with is very international, there are trekkers from all over Europe, the USA, and Canada, and of all ages.
+The group I am hiking with is very international; there are trekkers of all ages from all over Europe, the USA, and Canada.

 Two Land Rovers are taking us to the start point in the Sierra Nevadas, along with a new guide from the native Wiwa tribe of the mountains.

 The first day of jungle trekking was, as expected LONG, warm and humid.

-Everyone is soaking wet the whole day, and it does doubt a heavy start.
-Not due to altitude or distance, but simply because of the heat and humidity.
+Everyone is soaking wet the whole day, and it is no doubt a heavy start.
+Not due to altitude or distance, but simply because of the heat and humidity!

-But doing as the guide says, walking slowly and drinking water “all the time” is the success criteria, although challenging.
+But doing as the guide says, walking slowly and drinking water “all the time” is the success criteria, although it is a bit challenging.

 The jungle is amazing, and when we start to have some amazing views as well on day one, it is already all worth it.

-The day one trek was around 600 altitude meters, but the track has a lot of ascents and descents, so in total, I would say a bit more than that.
+The day one trek was around 600 altitude meters, but the track has a lot of ascents and descents, so in total, I would say you can count a bit more than that.

 After arrival at Camp One, there is time for a little swim in a nearby river, then dinner, and straight to bed.

-Not a lot of energy left in my body after this first long and humid day, I apparently needed to recuperate as I slept almost 12 hours straight!
+I did not have a lot of energy left in my body after this first long and humid day; I apparently needed to recuperate as I slept almost 12 hours straight!